meganfister/Lab5/README.md

 ##### Part 2 – Controlling an LED with a potentiometer
-Next, we opened the sample program Analog Read Serial (Examples>Basics>AnalogReadSerial) and run it on the Arduino.
-a.
-Do not take apart your previous circuit and connect your potentiometer to power (5V and Ground) with the variable resistance pin connected to A0.
+Next, without taking apart our previous circuit, we connected our potentiometer to power (5V and Ground) with the variable resistance pin connected to A0.
 This connection is described in the program, the example page at https://docs.arduino.cc/built-in-examples/basics/AnalogReadSerial/, or in the SparkFun Inventor’s kit book.
-b.
-Demonstrate this program operating properly using the serial monitor (Tools>Serial Monitor).
-Verify that the Baud Rate on the serial monitor is 9600bps.
+Then, we opened the sample program Analog Read Serial (Examples>Basics>AnalogReadSerial) and ran it on the Arduino.
+To demonstrate this program operating properly, we opened the serial monitor (Tools>Serial Monitor) and watched the values vary between 0 and 1023 as we turned the potentiometer.
+We made sure to verify that the Baud Rate on the serial monitor is 9600bps.
+Pictured below is the circuit we built to control an LED with a potentiometer.

-c.
-Include the code to control the LED and set the blinking time to the value read from the potentiometer.
+Bloew is the code to control the LED and set the blinking time to the value read from the potentiometer.
 ```c++
 /*
   AnalogReadSerial